probaverse/distionary/README.md

-The creation of `distionary` would not have been possible without the support of the R Consortium, BGC Engineering Inc., The University of British Columbia, Politecnico di Milano, and the Natural Science and Engineering Research Council of Canada (NSERC).
+The creation of `distionary` would not have been possible without the support of the R Consortium, BGC Engineering Inc., The University of British Columbia, the European Space Agency, the Politecnico di Milano, and the Natural Science and Engineering Research Council of Canada (NSERC).
 The authors would also like to thank the reviewers from ROpenSci for their insightful feedback, which greatly contributed to enhancing the quality of this R package.

 ## Citation